COMM 339 -- Persuasion

 More Message Strategies - Persuasive Appeals

-1. Guilt (AP 26) - It channels perceptions (sympathy for "victims," focus on restitution, general motivation to act)
+1. Guilt (AP 26) - It channels perceptions (sympathy for "victims," focus on restitution, general motivation to act).
+For the best outcome use the same three steps listed for fear because, like fear, audiences tend to "turn off" guilt.

 2. One flower given - the principle of Reciprocity ( AP 27) -- variations